MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 <br />

-## Encrypt Communication between the web node and Compute Node
+## Encrypt Communication between the Web Node and Compute Node

 This section walks you through the steps for encrypting the traffic between the web node and each of its compute nodes.